-When an expired domain name registration is explicitly deleted during the auto renew grace period, the domain name registration moves into the redemption grace period and an email deletion notice is sent to the Registrant.
+When an expired domain name registration is explicitly deleted during the auto renew grace period, the domain name registration moves into the redemption grace period and if configured, an email deletion notice will be sent to selected recipients.

 Only the sponsoring Registrar can delete a domain name.
 When a domain name is deleted in the Registered period, it moves to the "Redemption Grace Period" stage of life.